Murodkhon/React-js/README.md

-this is my first mini project in react js
+This is my first mini project in react js